sibirbil/RuleDiscovery/README.md

  2. Create a new environment and install the necessary packages:

- `conda create -n rulediscovery --channel=conda-forge numpy pandas scikit-learn cvxpy cvxopt gurobi`
+ `conda create -n rulediscovery -c conda-forge numpy pandas scikit-learn cvxpy cvxopt`

- 3. Activate the current environment:
+ 3. Activate the current environment and install `gurobi` package in the environment:

  `conda activate rulediscovery`
+ `conda install -c gurobi gurobi`

  4. Check whether the installation works with the following command: